Flora, Roman Goddess of flowers, begins her appearance in the spring soon after the first frosts melt, with the appearance of the crocus.

-In Roman mythology, Tellus, Goddess of the Earth had the two daughters, and they had small temples for bringing flowers and small animals for honoring their contribution to the plants and animals that made up the food stores for the people of Rome.
-(Tellus is closely associated with the Greek Goddess Ceres and has her own festival held from January 24-26 to set out offerings that the frozen ground would once again yield food for the coming year.)
-Flora is also identified with the Greek Goddess Chloris (See where we get the name “Chlorophyll”?
-The naturally occurring chemical that causes plants to grow green.)
+In Roman mythology, Tellus, Goddess of the Earth had the two daughters who had small temples for bringing flowers and small animals for honoring their contribution to the plants and animals that made up the food stores for the people of Rome.

-A very simple way for today’s practitioners of the mother earth faith is to celebrate Imbolc on February 2nd (The Roman Catholic Church changed it to “Groundhog Day” when they were trying to convert pagans to Christianity.
-It was thought that if they were allowed to keep some of their holidays and simply twist them slightly it would make the conversion easier) to observe that the winter was ending, and to celebrate both Flora and Fauna along with other fertility Goddesses on May Day, May 1st every year as a symbol and hope that the coming months would bring fertility and prosperity.
-Flora, Roman Goddess of flowers, is honored during these celebrations with the wearing of a crown of flowers in the hair; while Fauna is honored with the letting loose of rabbits (Hmmm Easter bunnies?)
+A very simple way for today’s practitioners of the mother earth faith is to celebrate Imbolc on February 2nd.
+The Roman Catholic Church changed the name to “Groundhog Day” when they were trying to convert pagans to Christianity.
+It was thought that if they were allowed to keep some of their holidays and simply twist them slightly it would make the conversion easier: To observe that winter was ending, and to celebrate both Flora and Fauna along with other fertility Goddesses on May Day.

 May 1st every year is a symbol and hope that the coming months might bring fertility and prosperity.
 Flora, Roman Goddess of flowers, is honored during the celebrations by participants wearing a crown of flowers in their hair; while Fauna is honored by letting loose rabbits!
 (Hmmm Easter bunnies?)